PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/manipulation-tools.rst

 Rotate tool
 ~~~~~~~~~~~

 This tool changes the angle of the object.
-You can activate it in the context menu, the |MainToolbar|_ or with the ``R`` key.
+You can activate it in the context menu, the |MainToolbar|_, or with the ``R`` key.

 .. image:: ../images/scene-editor-tools-rotate-04262020.webp
     :alt: Rotate tool.